Lun75/Listen-Up-Web-to-Podcast-Convertor-V1/README.md

 ### For Hackathon Judges & Reviewers

-**To test the fully functional extension, please contact me:**
+**Google Cloud automatically disables API keys detected in public repositories.
+To test the fully functional extension, please contact me:**

 📧 **Email**: dialina1125@gmail.com
 💬 **Subject**: "Listen Up!
-Extension - API Key Access Request"

-I will provide you with:
-- ✅ Complete working extension package (zip file)
-- ✅ All necessary API keys pre-configured
-- ✅ Ready to load and test immediately
+Extension - API Key Access Request" I will provide you with a complete working extension package (zip file) and API keys pre-configured and its ready to load and test immediately.

-**Why this approach?**
-- Google Cloud automatically disables API keys detected in public repositories
-- Sharing keys privately prevents service interruption for all testers
-- Ensures the extension remains functional throughout the review period

 ### For Developers (Building from Source)